Tobii/TobiiGamingUnitySDK/docs/troubleshooting.md

 [&uarr; Back to Top](#troubleshooting)

+## "Multiple plugins with the same name 'tobii.gameintegration'"

+See [3.
+Dll platform settings](#3-dll-platform-settings) above.
+You might need to uncheck `Any Platform` alternative in the `Select platforms for plugin` section, and only have the `Editor` and `Standalone` alternatives checked.

-## "Tobii Gaming SDK only supports building for Standalone build targets"
+## "Tobii Unity SDK only supports building for Standalone build targets"

 If you get the error message:
->"Tobii Gaming SDK only supports building for Standalone build targets.
+>"Tobii Unity SDK only supports building for Standalone build targets.
 Eye-gaze data is only available on the Windows platform.
-Change platform in build settings to make the EyeTracking features work."
+Change platform in build settings to make the Eye Tracking features work."

 Check your build settings and make sure Platform is set to "PC, Mac & Linux Standalone".
 See also: [Set Windows as Target Platform](manual#set-windows-as-target-platform)

-The Tobii Gaming SDK for Unity only provides data on Windows 10/8.1/7, and only builds without errors for standalone platforms (Windows, Mac and Linux).
+The Tobii Unity SDK only provides data on Windows 10/8.1/7, and only builds without errors for standalone platforms (Windows, Mac and Linux).

 [&uarr; Back to Top](#troubleshooting)